GeorgeDaoud3/SOFE4630U-MS4/README.md

 ## Design

-As a final step to solve the occluded pedestrian problem, the [dataset] (https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#the-dataset-description) was updated to include more information.
+As a final step to solve the occluded pedestrian problem, the [dataset](https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#the-dataset-description) was updated to include more information.
 Seven microservices are designed to solve the problem.
-The description of the microservices is given at [the milestone 4 section] (https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#milestone-4).
+The description of the microservices is given at [the milestone 4 section](https://github.com/GeorgeDaoud3/SOFE4630U-Design/blob/main/README.md#milestone-4).

 Note that the microservices logic is already implmented.
 Your task is to update them to only establish the communication between the microservices ysing a shared bus and to create a producer and consumer.